PSSA/Keystone Spring Testing

-Students in Grades 3-8 will be taking the Pennsylvania System of State Assessment (PSSA) exams in April/May 2022.
+Students in Grades 3-8 will be taking the Pennsylvania System of State Assessment (PSSA) exams in April/May 2023.
 Additionally, any student currently enrolled in and finishing a Keystone course (Algebra I, Literature, or Biology) in grades 7-12 will be assessed on the Keystone Exams in mid-May.
 These are the Pennsylvania assessments to help benchmark students' learning against the state standards, which provides us with one additional measure to indicate their overall performance through both achievement and growth.
-Please note, any students needing to retake a Keystone exam in May will be notified by their students’ building administration by April 20, 2022.

 The dates of testing are summarized in the table below for your convenience.
 During these dates, we ask that you make efforts to allow your child to be in school the full day to keep disruptions to their testing at a minimum.
 Vacation requests during this period are not permitted to be excused, as participation is a requirement of the state for students in eligible grades.